Buddhism and Jainism: Divyavadana

 The ancient text Divyavadana (Ashokavadana is one of its sections) mention that in one instance, a non-Buddhist in Pundravardhana drew a picture showing the Buddha bowing at the feet of Mahavira.
 On complaint from a Buddhist devotee, Ashoka, the Maurya Emperor, issued an order to arrest him, and subsequently, another order to kill all the Ājīvikas in Pundravardhana.
 Around 18,000 Ājīvikas were executed as a result of this order.
 Sometime later, another ascetic in Pataliputra drew a similar picture.
 Ashoka burnt him and his entire family alive in their house.
 He also announced an award of one dinara (silver coin) to anyone who brought him the head of a Jain.
 According to Ashokavadana, as a result of this order, his own brother, Vitashoka, was mistaken for a heretic and killed by a cowherd.
 Their ministers advised that "this is an example of the suffering that is being inflicted even on those who are free from desire" and that he "should guarantee the security of all beings".
 After this, Ashoka stopped giving orders for executions.

 According to K. T. S. Sarao and Benimadhab Barua, stories of persecutions of rival sects by Ashoka appear to be a clear fabrication arising out of sectarian propaganda.

-Buddhist texts in Jain libraries
+Criticism of Buddhism in Jain scriptures

 According to Padmanabh Jaini, Vasudhara Dharani, a Buddhist work was among the Jainas of Gujarat in 1960s, and a manuscript was copied in 1638 CE.
 The Dharani was recited by non-Jain Brahmin priests in private Jain homes.

+A Jain critique of Buddhist philosophy is articulated in the Chapter 7 (verse 62-70) of Atmasiddhi Shastra, a 19th-century text by Shrimad Rajchandra.
+It is a long poetry as a dialogue in which a disciple raises doubts about the existence and permanence of the soul, and the Guru responds with systematic refutations of Buddhist positions, especially the doctrine of momentariness (kshanikvaad) and the denial of a self.